AviatrixSystems/avxlabs-docs/ace_pro/docs/lab4.md

 Gatus from aws-us-east-1-spoke1-test1
 ```

-Upon completing this lab, the overall topology will be as follows:
+Upon completing this task, the overall topology will be as follows:

 ```{figure} images/lab5-finaltopo.png
 ---